Limited liability company: Flexibility and default rules

 LLCs are subject to fewer regulations than traditional corporations, and thus may allow members to create a more flexible management structure than is possible with other corporate forms.
 As long as the LLC remains within the confines of state law, the operating agreement is responsible for the flexibility the members of the LLC have in deciding how their LLC will be governed.
-State statutes typically provide automatic or "default" rules for how an LLC will be governed unless the operating agreement provides otherwise, as permitted by statute in the state where the LLC was organized.
+State statutes typically provide automatic or default rules for how an LLC will be governed unless the operating agreement provides otherwise, as permitted by statute in the state where the LLC was organized.

 The limited liability company has grown to become one of the most prevalent business forms in the United States.
+Members of an LLC may include individuals, partnerships, trusts, estates, organizations, or other business entities, and most states do not limit the type or number of members.
 Even the use of a single member LLC affords greater protection for the assets of the member, as compared to operating as an unincorporated entity.

 Effective August 1, 2013, the Delaware Limited Liability Company Act provides that the managers and controlling members of a Delaware-domiciled limited liability company owe fiduciary duties of care and loyalty to the limited liability company and its members.
 Under the amendment (prompted by the Delaware Supreme Court's decision in Gatz Properties, LLC v.
 Auriga Capital Corp),' parties to an LLC remain free to expand, restrict, or eliminate fiduciary duties in their LLC agreements (subject to the implied covenant of good faith and fair dealing).

 Under 6 Del.
 C. Section 18-101(7), a Delaware LLC operating agreement can be written, oral or implied.
 It sets forth member capital contributions, ownership percentages, and management structure.
 Like a prenuptial agreement, an operating agreement can avoid future disputes between members by addressing buy-out rights, valuation formulas, and transfer restrictions.
 The written LLC operating agreement should be signed by all of its members.

-Like a corporation, LLCs are required to register in the states they are "conducting (or transacting) business."
-Each state has different standards and rules defining what "transacting business" means, and as a consequence, navigating what is required can be quite confusing for small business owners.
-Simply forming an LLC in any state may not be enough to meet legal requirements, and specifically, if an LLC is formed in one state, but the owner (or owners) are located in another state (or states), or an employee is located in another state, or the LLC's base of operations is located in another state, the LLC may need to register as a foreign LLC in the other states it is "transacting business."
+Like a corporation, LLCs are required to register in the states they are conducting (or transacting) business.
+Each state has different standards and rules defining what transacting business means, and as a consequence, navigating what is required can be quite confusing for small business owners.
+Simply forming an LLC in any state may not be enough to meet legal requirements, and specifically, if an LLC is formed in one state, but the owner (or owners) are located in another state (or states), or an employee is located in another state, or the LLC's base of operations is located in another state, the LLC may need to register as a foreign LLC in the other states it is transacting business.